hridaya423/conductor-tasks/docs/PRD_PARSING.md

 Once you've parsed your PRD and generated tasks, you can:

-1. List all tasks: `conductor list`
+1. List all tasks: `conductor-tasks list`
-2. Visualize tasks: `conductor visualize kanban`
+2. Visualize tasks: `conductor-tasks kanban`
-3. Get the next task to work on: `conductor next`
+3. Get the next task to work on: `conductor-tasks next`
-4. Edit task details: `conductor update <task-id> ...`
+4. Edit task details: `conductor-tasks update <task-id> ...`

+## Retry Mechanism

+The PRD parser includes a built-in retry mechanism that helps handle parsing failures:

+- If the parsing fails due to formatting issues, the system will automatically retry
+- Each retry uses a more explicit prompt with clearer instructions
+- The system uses exponential backoff between retries to avoid rate limiting
+- You can see verbose logging of retry attempts with the `--verbose` flag